 Take home some goodies from the Dole Plantation.
 (Photo: Dole Plantation)

-You can ship actual fruit home, but it will never taste as good as it did in the islands.
+in the islands.
 Instead, try the chocolate covered pineapple from the Dole Plantation.
 It’s the perfect way to put that pineapple smile back on your face.

 Idaho